-Your orthodontist is the best person to tell you when you need braces tightening.
 The average frequency is 4-6 weeks.
+But Your orthodontist is the best person to tell you when you need braces tightening.
 They might call you sooner or later, depending on your case.
 But sometimes, you might need braces tightening before your scheduled appointment.
 Contact your orthodontist at the earliest if you feel that your braces are losing grip early.
 Not feeling any pressure from braces while eating is also a warning sign.

 Are you procrastinating your braces tightening appointment because of pain?
 Well, here are some proven tips to reduce the pain and discomfort caused due to braces tightening.

 - Chew & Massage